thewechatproject/thewechatproject.github.io/README.md

 After setting up Github and Github Desktop, find the green `Code` button and click `Open with Github Desktop`.
 The site should now be downloaded onto your computer.
 Make sure to periodically `pull` or `Fetch origin` to ensure your version of the website is up to date.

+#### Creating Your Author
+If you have previously made yourself an author skip this step.
+Go to `_data/authors.yml` and follow the previous examples in the file to create your own author name and information.

 #### The `_Posts` Folder
 Go to the `_posts` folder.
 This is the only folder that needs to be modified to create posts.
 Move your essay document into this folder and make sure it has the `.markdown` extension.
 Follow the naming convention shown in other files `YYYY-MM-DD-your-post-title.markdown`.